-Class Music II (0 2 1) MUS 151
+MUS 152V Class Music II (0 2 1)

-None This course is a continuation of MUS 151.
+This course is a continuation of MUS 151.
 Emphasis is placed on techniques and styles and the exploration and study of appropriate literature.
 Upon completion, students should be able to demonstrate proficiency in the studied skills and repertoire through performance.
 MUS 152V is a continuation of class voice 1.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement. (on demand)

-MUS 161 Applied Music I (0 2 1) Prerequisites: Audition (L) Corequisites: None
+MUS 161 Applied Music I (1 2 2)

+Prerequisites: Audition (L) Corequisites: None

 This course provides individual instruction in the skills and techniques of the particular instrument or voice.
 Emphasis is placed on techniques and styles and the exploration and study of appropriate literature.
 Upon completion, students should be able to demonstrate proficiency in the studied skills and repertoire through performance.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement. (on demand)